6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Audio und werbung / Shutterstock.com

 Like Ferrari, Porsche doesn’t do classic rebirths; however, that hasn’t stopped other companies from emulating the popular Porsche classics.
-Possibly the most successful company is Singer They are quite clear about the fact that they do not actually manufacture or sell vehicles, but that they do modify and restore them.
+Possibly the most successful company is Singer.
+They are quite clear that they do not manufacture or sell vehicles but modify and restore them.
 They also cannot call their vehicles a Singer, Singer 911, Singer Porsche 911, or Porsche Singer 911.
-They literally have to call them a “Porsche 911 restored and reimagined by Singer” due to legal issues.
+They have to call them a “Porsche 911 restored and reimagined by Singer” due to legal issues.

 What Singer achieves is nothing short of magnificent.
 Singer takes everything drivers loved about the Porsche 911 40 years ago and seamlessly integrates technologies and building processes that weren’t available back then.
-You can get a Cosgworth-developed 4.0-liter flat-six engine placed under the hood or have your model built with a sleek carbon-fiber body.
-The results are flawless thanks to all of the creative leeway Singer is able to take with their designs.
+You can get a Cosgworth-developed 4.0-liter flat-six engine placed under the hood or build your model with a sleek carbon-fiber body.
+The results are flawless thanks to the creative leeway Singer can take with their designs.

 250 SWB Revival